software-development-project-1/software-development-project-1.github.io/material/sprint-1.md

 > Exercise 19
 >
 > Initialize a frontend application for the student dashboard application for example using [Vite](https://vitejs.dev/).
-You don't need a separate repository for the frontend application, you can initialize it in folder within the current repository.
+You can create a new repository for the frontend or you can initialize it in a folder within the current repository.

 {: .important-title }